What We Treat

-It is common for PTSD sufferers to avoid reminders of or discussions of the causal trauma, and this is one reason why addiction can co-occur.
-You may sometimes go to great lengths to avoid the memories which stir the thoughts and feelings of the trauma.
-You may withdraw from social interaction or display other behavioral changes which disrupt your daily routine.
+It is common for PTSD sufferers to avoid reminders of or discussions of the causal trauma, and this is one reason why addiction can exist simultaneously.
+You may sometimes go to great lengths to avoid the memories that stir the thoughts and feelings of the trauma.
+You may withdraw from social interaction or display other behavioral changes that disrupt your daily routine.
 You may even “shut down” or become unresponsive to the present.
 If you suffer from PTSD, you may also experience a lack of interest or participation in normal activities.
-This is known as “numbing” – dulled emotions and sensations.
+This is known as “numbing,” or dulled emotions and sensations.

-Our staff is trained in the latest, evidence-based trauma therapies, which we use concurrently with treating your substance addiction.
-As our client, you’ll feel free in our non-judgmental space to fully explore the feelings and traumatic events you’ve experienced during the trauma, to express your fears and hopelessness, and to change your negative beliefs about self and others.
+Our staff is trained in the latest, evidence-based trauma therapies, which we use concurrently while treating your substance addiction.
+As our client, you’ll feel safe in our judgment free space to fully explore the feelings and traumatic events you’ve experienced during the trauma, to express your fears and hopelessness, and to change your negative beliefs about yourself and others.

-At Resurgence, we treat sex addiction concurrently with substance abuse in a safe, supportive environment.
+At Resurgence, we treat sex addiction simultaneously with substance abuse in a safe, supportive environment.

 It is important to start by saying there is no shame in having a sex addiction.
 Many people hide their addiction from families and loved ones for years for fear of being shunned or ridiculed.
-It is important to understand that this is a real condition and it has real treatment options.
+It is important to understand that this is a real condition and there are real treatment options.

-It may be difficult for you to understand or identify that you have a sexual addiction, because people think that sex is a normal part of life — and it is.
-However, when sex is taken to an extreme, like anything else in life, it can cause very negative consequences.
+It may be difficult for people to understand or identify that they have a sexual addiction because sex is such a normal part of life.
+However, when sex is taken to an extreme, like anything else in life, it can have very negative consequences.